 Signature behaviors are those acts committed by an offender that are not necessary to complete the offense.
 Their convergence can be used to suggest an offender’s psychological or emotional needs (signature aspect).
 They are best understood as a reflection of the underlying personality, lifestyle, and developmental experiences of an offender.

 The emotional or psychological themes or needs that an offender satisfies when they commit offense behaviors.

-Robert Keppel has written widely on criminal profiling (psychological profiling) and signature behavior and analysis.
+Retired homicide detective Robert Keppel, renowned for investigating serial killers Ted Bundy and Gary Ridgway has written widely on criminal profiling and signature behavior analysis.
 In 2002 I was fortunate enough to hear him speak at a forensic science conference in Atlanta.

 Entitled "A signature analysis of the eight Whitechapel murders attributed to Jack the Ripper in 1888" Robert Keppel's presentation sought to explain the processes involved in linking murder cases through Modus Operandi and signature.

 The reason I want to include it here is that I remember thinking at the time, and still do, that it provides an excellent way of showing how the MO and signature differ in terms of what they tell you about a particular crime.
 The following information is taken from Keppel’s abstract in the conference proceedings.

 He attacked white female prostitutes in their 40’s in a cluster of victims within a short distance of each other.
 The first four victims Mary Nichols, Annie Chapman, Elizabeth Stride and Catherine Eddowes were killed and found outdoors in the Whitechapel area; then he changed his MO by killing and leaving the fifth victim Mary Kelly, indoors.